Schools & Enrichment

 After registration:

-• Attend orientation (usually October-November)
+• Attend orientation (October-November)

-• Purchase uniforms and books
+• Buy uniforms and books

-• Prepare your child for the transition
+• Prepare your child for the transition — emotionally, this matters more than any academic prep

 Frequently Asked Questions